 - Never pick on the scabs

-- The tattoo region should have minimum interaction with water until it has healed
+- The tattooed region should have minimum interaction with water until it has healed

-- No swimming until the tattoo region is healed
+- No swimming until the tattooed region is healed

 - No direct sunlight